Course Content and Outcome Guide for GRN 166

 Students will -

 1. Complete the course study guide.

-2. Assemble a collection of senior service brochures, news clippings of senior issues and senior gardening information pieces from the local community and mainstream publications.
+2. Assemble a collection of facility and service brochures for older adults, articles and news items on senior issues, and senior gardening information pieces from local community and mainstream publications.

-3. Visit two different senior service sites and write an analysis using the Facility Visitation Format.
+3. Visit two different senior service sites and write a report about their nature based activities.

-4. Successfully complete a quiz measuring course objectives mastery.
+4. Successfully complete a quiz on the course content measuring course outcomes mastery.